arnaudh/magic-card-zoom/README.md

 ## Adding a new _Magic: the Gathering™_ set

-> Note: this section is out of date

 The following steps need to be done whenever a new set is released.

 1. Check if there is a new set available on Scryfall: https://scryfall.com/sets